-A decade and 450+ articles on, The Roxborogh Report combines my twin passions of travel and music and has now reached almost 1.5 million total hits at an average of 175,000 per year since 2012.
-In addition to my blog articles, I’ve been published over 300 times in newspapers and magazines like the New Zealand Herald, Listener, Let’s Travel, Woman’s Weekly, Concrete Playground and M2.
+A dozen years and 450+ articles on, The Roxborogh Report combines my twin passions of travel and music and has now reached almost 1.7 million total hits at an average of 175,000 per year since 2012.

 Here’s how I described my travel philosophy to Let’s Travel magazine in 2016:

 “For me, travel is about storytelling.
 It’s hearing people’s stories and creating your own.
 It’s the fun when things don’t go entirely to plan.
 It’s being open to new experiences and the kindness of strangers.
 It’s about challenging stereotypes and misconceptions.
 It’s being unrelentingly curious; of wanting to know what’s down that street, what’s behind that door, what’s around that headland and what the view is like from that mountain.”

 My ethos – irrespective of writing about travel or music – is to overturn people’s preconceived ideas, often focusing on the underrated and the overlooked, even if that’s within the mainstream.
 As Barry Gibb once said about the Bee Gees, “We’re so overground, we’re underground!”
 And he’s right: sometimes the greatest treasures – be they musical or in the physical world around us – are the ones seemingly staring us in the face.